Out and About

 We look forward to hearing from you!

-Bayer UK has an established list of preferred suppliers and there are no plans to review these arrangements at present.
+At Bayer UK we have a well established list of preferred suppliers and there are no plans to review these arrangements at present.

 Please Note: Speculative enquires from non preferred suppliers directly to the business are not welcome and will be taken into account when reviewing the preferred supplier arrangements.
-CV's will only be accepted by following our process - this will be with prior arrangement with the Resourcing Team who will grant access to our recruitment portal.
-In the event of speculative CV's being sent directly to the business, or the Resourcing Team, agency ownership of the candidate will not be accepted.
+CV's will only be accepted by following our process - this will be with prior arrangement with the Talent Acquisition Team who will grant access to our recruitment portal.
+In the event of speculative CV's being sent directly to the business, or the Talent Acquisition Team, agency ownership of the candidate will not be accepted.